aminaDBM/HMAS-Allelecalling-Pipeline/Centroid_Reference/README.md

 *  The database should be placed in `data` folder.
-*  It should consist of allele sequences in [FASTA](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHel) format saved in a file with `.fa` file extension.
+*  It should consist of allele sequences in [FASTA](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHel) format saved in a file with `.fasta` file extension.
 *  The name of each allele sequence should contain the gene name and allele name, separated by `-`.
 *  Alleles of the same gene should be placed together to the folder with gene name.
 *  Gene and allele names should consist only of letters and numbers.

+      bash database_setup.sh

 Example:
 You have a database (`MLST`), that includes allele sequences of 2 genes (`GENE1` and `GENE2`), 3 alleles per gene.
 Thus you have 6 sequences in your